anyepeter/Capstone-project/README.md

 # Mboko Drill

-> Mboko drill is a music show were rappers are invited to perform their skills.
-Mboko is a hidden culture in which most African country are praticing it.
-The common language allocated with this is called "pigin"
+>"Mboko drill" is a music show where rappers are invited to perform their skills.
+Mboko is a hidden culture.
+Most African countries are practicing it.
+The common language allocated with this is called "pigin".

 ## Built With